TWO SCORES, TWO QUESTIONS

 LIMITATIONS

-• Scores are directional indicators, not predictions.
-A high crash risk score does not guarantee a crash.
+• Scores are directional, not predictions.
+High crash risk does not guarantee a crash.